lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 6.1.
 In Step 2, some of the sizes of the TNOs were on order one kilometer, quite small for objects at the distance of Neptune.
 However, objects with high eccentricities could come closer to Earth, and be detected despite their small size.
-For the objects returned by the query in Step 2, plot the eccentricity vs. estimated diameter.
+For the objects returned by the query in Step 2, plot the eccentricity vs estimated diameter.
 Explore whether some of the smallest objects have large eccentricities.

 6.2.
 Plot the histogram of the number of visits to the Solar System objects in the ``dp03_catalogs.SSObject`` for objects observed more than 1000 times.

 6.3.
-Repeat the steps 4 and 5 for another object with a large number of observations (say another one with ``numObs`` > 2,000).
+Repeat the steps 4 and 5 for another object with a large number of observations (say another one with ``numObs`` > 2000).
-Note that you already identified objects with large number of observations in Steps 3.1, 3.2, and 3.3.
+Note that objects with large numbers of observations were already identified in Steps 3.1, 3.2, and 3.3.